-You will most likely be leaving the day of surgery, therefore you should not need to bring much with you to the hospital.
+You will most likely be leaving the day of surgery, therefore you should not need to bring much with you.
 Leave your valuables at home or give them to a friend or family member for safekeeping.
-Please bring the following with you to the hospital.
+Please bring the following with you.